jetstack/tally/README.md

 Generating missing scores...
 ```

+### Store generated scores in BigQuery

 Generation can take a while, depending on the number of missing scores.
+To speed
+up subsequent invocations, `tally` supports saving scores to a BigQuery dataset.

-You can
+You can use [this terraform module](./terraform/dataset) to create the dataset.
-save the results to a private table in BigQuery with the `-t/--table` flag:
+Or use it as a reference if you're going to create the dataset another way.

+Once it's set up, you can use it with the `-d/--dataset` flag:

 ```
-$ tally -p my-gcp-project-id -g -t 'dataset-name.table-name' bom.json
+$ tally -p my-gcp-project-id -g -d 'tally' bom.json
 ```

-On subsequent invocations, `tally` will retrieve the scores from this table.

-When `-t/-table` is set without `-g/--generate`, `tally` will query the table
+When `-d/--dataset` is set without `-g/--generate`, `tally` will query the
-for existing scores but won't generate any new ones.
+dataset for existing scores but won't generate any new ones.

 ### Output formats